 The Italian word frittata derives from ‘friggere’ which means ‘fried’, a term used for cooking eggs in a skillet.
 A frittata is not the same thing as an omelette or quiche.
 A quiche has a crust, whereas a frittata does not.
 One less thing to have to fuss about!

 Traditionally, a frittata is started on the stove in an oven-safe skillet and then finished off in the oven.
 However, it’s fine to bake them completely in the oven, either as one whole frittata or separated into mini-frittatas baked in muffin pans.

-“Frittata” is a Italy’s distinct version of an omelette”, and differs in five ways:
+.A “frittata” is Italy’s distinct version of an omelette, and differs from omelettes and quiche in many ways:

 - A frittata always has at least one optional ingredient included, whereas an omelette can be made with eggs only.

 - Frittata and such ingredients are combined with the beaten egg mixture while the eggs are still raw rather than being laid over the mostly-cooked egg mixture before it is folded, as in a conventional omelette.